wiedehopf/combine1090/README.md

 sudo bash -c "$(wget -O - https://raw.githubusercontent.com/wiedehopf/combine1090/master/redirect-only.sh)"
 ```
 Configure SOURCES (source ips), PORTs (source ports) and TARGET (target ip and port) in /etc/default/combine1090.
-There will be no dedicated dump1090-fa started as a target for data redirection, you need to provide that target yourself.
+There will be no dedicated readsb started as a target for data redirection, you need to provide that target yourself.
-Also as there is no extra dump1090-fa there will be no extra web page or lighttpd configuration.
+Also as there is no extra readsb there will be no extra web page or lighttpd configuration.

 ## View the map: